RezaJF/hess/README.md

-corresponding chromosome; `--reference-panel` specifies the genotype file for the reference panel; `--legend-file` specifies the legend file for the reference panel; `--partition-file` specifies start and end positions of the loci; `--output-file` specifies the prefix of the output for step 1.
+corresponding chromosome; `--reference-panel` specifies the genotype file for the reference panel; `--legend-file` specifies the legend file for the reference panel; `--partition-file` specifies start and end positions of the loci; `--output-file-step1` specifies the prefix of the output for step 1.
 For input file format, please refer to
 [Input file format](#input_file_format).